aayomide/rushhour_hack/README.md

   - `dim_farm`: Farm characteristics and conditions
   - `dim_financial_history`: Credit behavior and loan history

+### 3. Data Analytics
+   - Performed exploratory data analysis to identify patterns in loan access and repayment.
+   - Generated visualizations showing relationships between digital skills, farming experience, and credit outcomes.
+   - Identified key features most associated with successful loan repayment using correlation matrices and feature importance ranking.

-### 3. Machine Learning
+### 4. Machine Learning
 - Built a classifier model to predict loan success or repayment probability
 - Training involved labeled data with both successful and defaulted loans
 - Model inputs include digital literacy, years in farming, soil quality, and previous loan behavior

-### 4. Web App Deployment
+### 5. Web App Deployment
-- Farmers have a web interface via which they can request for a loan
+- Farmers have a web interface via which they can request a loan
 - Lenders / Microfinance officers can enter a new farmer’s information and get instant feedback on their loan eligibility or projected repayment behavior; using this to decide whether to accept or reject the loans

 ## 📊 Key Insights
-- Farmers with **tertiary education, good soil, and training access** showed a higher likelihood of repayment
+- Farmers with good soil and training access showed a higher likelihood of repayment.
-- **Digital literacy** strongly correlates with access to financial services
+- Digital literacy strongly correlates with access to financial services.
-- **Belonging to a cooperative** improves chances of getting financing and repaying on time
+- Lower-medium scale farms predominate, with fewer smallholder and upper-medium scale operations.
+This shows that most farmers operate on a small scale.
+- High activity areas suggest the likelihood of loan repayment.
+- Farmers who mostly need loans for Irrigation and land expansion purposes are most likely to repay their loans.

 ## 💡 Recommendations